TryStatsN/StatsN.NoAsync/Readme.md

-StatsN is a modern performance first Stastd client for dotnet core.
-StatsN supports both TCP and UDP, although UDP is recommended.
-Largely inspired by the [statsd-csharp-client](https://github.com/Pereingo/statsd-csharp-client) and the [statsd.net client](https://github.com/lukevenediger/statsd-csharp-client).
-Both projects In my mind are awesome :facepunch:, just not exactly what I was looking for.
 This is a completely sync version of the core [StatsN Client](https://github.com/TryStatsN/StatsN.NoAsync).
-This was created for people whom wanted to use .net 4.0 but can not use Microsoft.Bcl.Async
+This was created for people whom wanted to use .net 4.0 but can not use Microsoft.Bcl.Async package.
 Both projects inherit from a [common contracts package](https://github.com/TryStatsN/StatsN.Contracts).
+This may be extended to .net 3.5 in the future.

 ## Getting started